erjonb19/Amazon-Product-Scraper-and-Sentiment-Analysis/README.md

 # Amazon_Scraper

 Given product url, this amazon scraper can scrape important details of a specific product.
 For this project we scrape different features of computer monitors to help consumers breakdown the many unique features of computer monitors.
-This project was done in a co
+Review information was also parsed to identify trends and similarities of postive reviews compared to negative reviews.

 A simple amazon scraper to extract product details and prices from Amazon.com using Selenium Webdriver and Webdriver_manager.